 Many women considering getting a breast augmentation express concerns about potentially breastfeeding in the future.
 Some are concerned that they won’t be able to breastfeed after surgery.
 Others fear that breastfeeding may alter their implants in some way.
 Happily, we can definitively tell you that breastfeeding won’t affect your implants.
 Your implants probably won’t affect your ability to breastfeed, either, but they could.
 Here’s what you need to know.

-The good news is that a breast augmentation surgery doesn’t involve the areas of the breast involved in milk production.
-Typically for a breast surgery such as a breast augmentation, an incision is made in the inframammary fold.
-The implant is placed behind the pectoral muscle or under the muscle.
-In this case, the implant is placed away from the breasts.
-Therefore, any ducts that were there, to begin with, remain untouched.
+Yes.
+Although there are a few exceptions, most women can breastfeed after a breast augmentation.
+Breast augmentation surgery doesn’t involve the areas of the breast responsible for milk production.
+Typically, for a surgery such as breast augmentation, the surgeon makes an incision in the inframammary fold.
+He then places the implant behind the pectoral muscle (sometimes called under the muscle).
+This places the implant away from the breast tissue, leaving any existing milk ducts untouched.

 If you instead opt to have your breast implants placed in front of your muscle, things change a bit.
 These implants won’t harm your milk ducts, but they may crowd them a bit.
 As such, some women experience a decrease in their available milk supply when breastfeeding after implants.
 The sensation of the implant can make the breasts feel full, causing a decrease in milk production.
 Many women are still able to breastfeed but do need to supplement their breast milk with formula to make sure their baby eats enough.

 Again, the answer is yes.
 Some women who have had breast implants inserted via areolar incisions lose a bit of sensitivity around their nipples.
 They sometimes report that it’s harder to line up the breast pump by feel and that they must do it by sight.
 This is a minor issue, however, and doesn’t present any real problems.
 It is also worth noting that there is no evidence to suggest that a breast pump is strong enough to rupture or cause any other damage to your implants.